Dinagat bushy-tailed cloud rat: Conservation

 Since its discovery in 1975 and until its rediscovery in 2012, only one male specimen was available, even after several expeditions in Dinagat.
-The habitat in Dinagat is a Mineral Reserve under Philippines Republic Act No. 391 issued in 1939 by the Department of Environment and Natural Resources under the then-colonial government of the United States.
+The habitat in Dinagat is a Mineral Reserve under the Philippines Republic Act No. 391 issued in 1939 by the Department of Environment and Natural Resources under the then-colonial government of the United States.
 As a result, most of the forest is logged down by mining companies.
 Many initiatives to change the law have been made but all failed as the mining industry controls various political dynasties in the Philippines.